lade-io/lade/README.md

 ### Linux

-You can download the latest tarball, extract and move to your `$PATH`:
+You can download the latest tarball, extract it, and move it to your `$PATH`:

 ```sh
 curl -L https://github.com/lade-io/lade/releases/latest/download/lade-linux-amd64.tar.gz | tar xz